awillats/clinc/sketches_and_notation/planning_big_picture/exemplars.md

 - discussion of methods focused on **reducing bias** in network estimation
 - integrating successful techniques from other disciplines[^quasi][^lepperod]
   - mostly econometrics
+  - see Grosenick for discussion of bridging engineering and biology[^grosenick_bridge]

 - value of studying a complex system with known ground-truth connectivity [^jonas]
 - use / critique of Granger causality
   - conditional GC described in [^GCtheory]
+- "reduce the set of likely models"[^advance]

+[^grosenick_bridge]: "This [lack of applications so far] is unlikely to be due to the technical and experimental challenges involved in undertaking such investigations, since neurobiologists are accustomed to the design and implementation of experiments characterized by computational and technical complexity. -- There may be, however, a cultural gap between biologists and engineers regarding available tools, techniques, and motivation for closed-loop optical control and related technologies in systems engineering.
+Here we seek to address the latter challenge by helping to unite the relevant literatures" Closed-loop and Activity-Guided Optogenetic Control

 ---
 # Similar articles